-The two are synonims and denote the relative difference in risk between an exposed group and a control group, or a treatment group and a control group, depending on context.
+The two are synonyms and denote the relative difference in risk between an exposed group and a control group, or a treatment group and a control group, depending on context.
 Both express the ratio of the probability of an event occurring (e.g. developing a disease or condition, being injured, dying, etc.) in an exposed group to the probability of the event occurring in a comparison, non-exposed group: RR = P(event when exposed) / P(event when not exposed).
 This is what is computed by this risk ratio calculator.

 Practical example: if we take smokers and risk of lung cancer as an example, if we know that from the exposed group (smokers) 25 developed some kind of lung cancer and 75 remained cancer free, while in the non-smokers 1 person developed lung cancer and 99 remained cancer-free, what is the relative risk of smokers versus non-smokers?

 If we denoted the smokers who developed cancer with a, those who did not with b, the non-smokers who developed cancer with c and those who did not with d the formula and solution will look like so:

 Number Needed to Treat (NNT) for harm or benefit

-One of the results from this calculator is the Number Needed to Treat, abbreviated NNT, is a useful representation of the effectiveness of a treatment in providing benefit or in the harmfulness of exposure to a given condition or chemical.
+One of the results from this calculator is the Number Needed to Treat, abbreviated NNT.
+It is a useful representation of the effectiveness of a treatment in providing benefit or in the harmfulness of exposure to a given condition or chemical.
 It represents the number of people that need to be treated in order for 1 person to benefit, or the number of people that need to be exposed for 1 person to experience a negative event.
 Mathematically it is simply the reciprocal of the absolute risk difference.